Garden pond: Water supply and loss

 Ponds outside of gardens are fed by four main water sources: rain, inflows (springs and streams), surface runoff, and groundwater.
 The wildlife value of ponds is greatly affected by the extent to which these water sources are unpolluted.
 Garden ponds are generally not fed by inflows or groundwater, except in the larger and rural gardens.
-Usually the pond will be filled by a combination of tap water, rainwater, and surface runoff – and lost to evaporation.
+Usually, the pond will be filled by a combination of tap water, rainwater, and surface runoff – and lost to evaporation.

-In soils which lack natural clay, additional water loss to drainage and permeation is prevented by a liner.
+In soils that lack natural clay, additional water loss to drainage and permeation is prevented by a liner.
 Pond liners are PVC or EPDM foils that are placed between the soil of the pond bed and the water.
 Liners can also be made from puddled clay, and ponds on free-draining soils can even be self-sealing with fine sediments washed into the pond.

 Seasonal ponds

-One can make a garden pond / koi pond that generally ranges in size from 150 gallons to around 10,000 gallons.
-However, if evaporation exceeds the amount of water added, the pond may dry out during summer.
-This is not harmful biologically because many freshwater plants and animals (perhaps half of all species) are well adapted to periods of drought, and worldwide so-called 'temporary ponds' (ponds which usually dry out once a year) are an important natural habitat type.
-However, in a garden, a pond which dries out in summer may be a bit disappointing for the owner since this is the time when most people will be spending time enjoying their pond.
-And of course some animals, particularly fish, cannot survive periods of drought.
-Amphibians, on the other hand, often benefit from ponds which dry out because this removes fish, the major predators of tadpoles and newtpoles and, provided the larvae emerge before the pond dries out, the drought presents no problems for the amphibians.
+Ponds tend to dry out if excessive water is lost to evaporation.
+Evaporation is more common in the summer season, when increases in temperature and lack of rainfall contribute to dry conditions, creating seasonal ponds (or vernal pools) that usually dry out once a year.
+These seasonal ponds provide specialized habitat for many plant and animal species, particularly amphibians and invertebrates.
+Oftentimes, seasonal ponds are utilized as a breeding ground, allowing amphibian (such as frogs and toads) and invertebrate (such as fairy shrimp) larvae space to develop without aquatic predators like fish.

-Natural ponds, natural pools and swimming ponds
+Swimming ponds, natural pools or natural ponds

-Ponds or swimming ponds can be constructed by an isolating membrane or membranes or (on an organic model sometimes called natural pools) contained by layer of loam.
-For all variants no chemicals or devices disinfect or maintain water, the water is instead cleared through use of biological filters, aquatic plants or other organisms used in water purification (zooplankton).
+Swimming ponds can be constructed by an isolating membrane or membranes or (on an organic model sometimes called natural swimming pools) contained by a layer of loam.
+For all variants, no chemicals or devices disinfect or maintain water; the water is instead cleared through the use of biological filters, aquatic plants, or other organisms used in water purification (zooplankton).

 The first such pools were built in the early 1980s in Austria, where they are known as "Schwimmteiche".
 The first was built by Werner Gamerith and Richard Weixler in Gamerith's private garden in the 1980s.
 The market slowly grew, and by 2016 there were around 20,000 such swimming ponds in Europe.

-The first public swimming pool in North America built and maintained in this way, was finished at Webber Park in Minneapolis in 2015.
+The first public swimming pool in North America built and maintained in this way was finished at Webber Park in Minneapolis in 2015.

-An organization called International Organization for Natural Bathing Waters (IOB) sets standards for such pools.
+An organization called the International Organization for Natural Bathing Waters (IOB) sets the guidelines for such pools.